-If the Whistleblower makes the disclosure anonymously, then the recipient will only share with the Whistleblower Response Team information contained in the disclosure that does not include the Whistleblower's identity and is not likely to lead to the identification of the Whistleblower.
+If the Whistleblower elects to make the disclosure anonymously, then the recipient will only share with the Coordinator and General Counsel information contained in the disclosure that does not include the Whistleblower's identity and is not likely to lead to the identification of the Whistleblower.

-If a Whistleblower's disclosure meets the requirements of the CA, then the Whistleblower will be afforded the protections under the CA and as further detailed in this Procedure.
+If a Whistleblower's disclosure meets the requirements of the Whistleblower Laws, then the Whistleblower will be afforded the protections under the Whistleblower Laws and as further detailed in this Procedure.

-Sunwater will advise the Whistleblower if a disclosure does not meet the requirements of the CA.
+Where appropriate, Sunwater will advise the Whistleblower if a disclosure does not fall within this Procedure.